 - Avoid multitasking: Yeah, don’t.
-Don’t try to take a call, do the dishes and entertain your kid at the same time.
-Avoid the chaos.
+Don’t try to take a call, do the dishes, and entertain your kid at the same time.
+Avoid chaos.
 Avoid multi-tasking.
 Self-discipline is SUPER important when working from home and honestly, only you can train yourself to have this power.
 No one else can do that for you.

 Communication and Interaction:

 When you’re in the office, you can just turn around and talk or ask your teammate about a task.
 When you’re online, communication and interaction become limited.
 You can’t walk up to their PC to see how they are doing a task, you can’t turn around and ask a simple question, you can’t communicate as effectively.
 The strain is even heavier when you have to communicate with your managers.
 Unresolved communication issues could cause decreased performance and can become bottlenecks to your workflow.